nesi/training-environment/README.md

 You will need to ensure you have downloaded the `clouds.yaml` from the NeSI RDC dashboard and placed it in `~/.config/openstack/clouds.yaml`

 It is recommended that you use `Application Credentials` rather then your own credentials.

+You will also need the kube config from the CAPI cluster to so you can create k8s clusters, this should reside within `~/.kube/config`, if running as root then under `/root/.kube/config`

 ## Note about terraform workspaces